4imothy/zsh_suggestions/README.md

 This is a repository containing the src for zsh-completions.

 **How to Use**
-- Copy the *auto_suggestions.zsh* file and source it.
+- Copy the *auto_suggestions.zsh* file and source it. *curl -O https://raw.githubusercontent.com/4tlc/zsh_suggestions/main/auto_suggestions.zsh*
 - Begin typing and prompts will appear below the prompt
 - Use *ctrl+n* to select the next and *ctrl+p* to select the previous